andrevidela/Research-report/Thesis/index.md

 ```

 This simplifies our model because it forbids the complexity related to complex operations like arbitrary memory modification or network access [^1].
 Functional programming describes a programming practice centered around the use of such functions.
-In addition, traditional functional programming language have a strong emphasis on their type system which allow the types to describe the structure of the values very precisely.
+In addition, traditional functional programming languages have a strong emphasis on their type system which allows the types to describe the structure of the values very precisely.

 During the rest of this thesis we are going to talk about Idris2, a purely functional programming language featuring Quantitiative Type Theory (QTT), a type theory[^2] based around managing resources.
 But before we talk about QTT itself, we have to explain what is Idris and what are dependent types.